jtarkington77/sealed-box-ai-runbook/docs/models.md

 - Watch for:
   - Strong math brain, but not a general conversationalist.

-Use math models when you’re doing **actual math**, and keep a generalist worker for everything else.
+Use math models when you're doing **actual math**, and keep a generalist worker for everything else.

 ---